HAL Tejas: LCA programme

-The LCA programme originated in the early 1980s.
-In 1983, the Government of India established the LCA project with the initial goal to develop a new light combat aircraft to replace the ageing IAF fighters, especially the MiG-21 variants, which had been the mainstay of the IAF since 1963.
-At one point the IAF had operated as many as 874 MiG-21s.
-The "Long Term Re-Equipment Plan 1981" noted that most of these IAF fighters were approaching the end of their service lives by the early-1990s, and that by 1995, the IAF would be 40 percent short of the aircraft needed to fill its projected force structure requirements.
+In the 1980s, the Indian Air Force (IAF) had been operating ageing fighter aircraft such as the MiG-21.
+The MiG-21 had been the mainstay of the IAF since 1963, and the IAF had operated 874 of these aircraft in the past.
+The Long Term Re-Equipment Plan of 1981 of the Ministry of Defence noted that most of these fighter aircraft were approaching the end of their service lives by the early-1990s, and that by 1995, the IAF would be 40 percent short of the aircraft needed to fill its projected force structure requirements.

-In 1984, the Government of India established Aeronautical Development Agency (ADA) under the aegis of Defence Research and Development Organisation (DRDO) to manage the LCA programme.
-The ADA was entrusted with the design and development of LCA while HAL was chosen as the principal contractor.
-The government's "self-reliance" goals for the LCA included the three most sophisticated and challenging systems: the Fly-by-wire (FBW) flight control system, multi-mode pulse-doppler radar, and afterburning turbofan engine.
+In 1983, the Government of India established the Light Combat Aircraft (LCA) programme with the initial goal of developing a new light combat aircraft to replace the ageing fleet of the IAF.
+In 1984, the government established the Aeronautical Development Agency (ADA) under the aegis of the Defence Research and Development Organisation (DRDO) to manage the LCA programme.
+The ADA was entrusted with the design and development of LCA while Hindustan Aeronautics Limited (HAL) was chosen as the principal contractor.
+The government's requirements for the aircraft included the following: fly-by-wire flight control system, multi-mode pulse-doppler radar, and afterburning turbofan engine.

-The project definition phase was commenced in October 1986 with France's Dassault-Breguet Aviation as consultant.
-Dassault-Breguet's expertise was mainly utilised in the design and system integration of the Tejas.
-In 1988, Dassault offered a hybrid fly by wire flight control system for the LCA, consisting of three digital channels and one analogue channel, with a redundant analogue channel as a back up in case the digital channels fails.
-But the ADA was in favour of a quadruplex digital FBW flight control system.
+The project definition phase commenced in October 1986.
+French company Dassault-Breguet acted as a consultant for the design and system integration of the planned aircraft.
+Kota Harinarayana was appointed as the director and chief designer of the LCA programme.
+While the project was initially conceived to replace the MiG-21 aircraft, the Minister of Defence told the Indian Parliament in 2021 that the aircraft is no longer considered as a replacement for the MiG-21, and is part of a general IAF fleet modernisation programme.